Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Numerical experiments

 In our case, the conditions $\bm{F}(\bm{D}(\bm{u}))\in W^{1,2}(\Omega)^{d\times d}$ and $p\in W^{1,r'}(\Omega)$ amount to requiring that $a>1$ and $b>\frac{2}{r} -1$.
 These parameters were then chosen to be $a=1.01$ and $b = \frac{2}{r} - 0.99$ in order to be close to the regularity threshold.
 We discretised this problem with the Scott--Vogelius element for the velocity and pressure and discontinuous piecewise polynomials for the stress variables:

-The problem was solved using \texttt{firedrake} \cite{Rathgeber2016} with $\nu = 0.5$, $\varepsilon = 10^{-5}$ and $k=1$ on a barycentrically refined mesh to guarantee inf-sup stability.
-The discretised nonlinear problems were linearised using Newton's method and the linear systems were solved with the \texttt{umfpack} library.
+The problem was solved using \texttt{firedrake} \cite{Rathgeber2016} with $\nu = 0.5$, $\varepsilon = 10^{-5}$ and $k=1$ on a barycentrically refined mesh (obtained using \texttt{gmsh} \cite{Gmsh}) to guarantee inf-sup stability.
+The discretised nonlinear problems were linearised using Newton's method with the $L^2$ line search algorithm of PETSc \cite{PETSc,PETScLi}; the Newton solver was deemed to have converged when the Euclidean norm of the residual fell below $1\times 10^{-8}$.
+The linear systems were solved with a sparse direct solver from the \texttt{umfpack} library \cite{Umfpack}.
 In the implementation, the uniqueness of the pressure was recovered not by using a zero mean condition but rather by orthogonalising against the nullspace of constants.
 The experimental orders of convergence in the different norms are shown in \cref{tbl:table1,tbl:table2} (note that the tables do not contain the values of the numerical error, but rather the order of convergence corresponding to the norm indicated in each column).

 From \cref{tbl:table1,tbl:table2} it can be seen that the algorithm recovers the expected orders of convergence.
 In the case of the stress we obtain the same order as for the pressure, which seems natural from the point of view of the equation.
 In \cite{Hirn2013} it is claimed that for $r<2$ the order of convergence for the velocity should be equal to 1; in our numerical simulations the experimental order of convergence seems to approach $\frac{2}{r}$, which is slightly larger than 1.
 This difference may be due to the fact that in \cite{Hirn2013} the author works with piecewise linear elements for the velocity while here quadratic elements were employed.